amitkrgupta094/Js-Prep/Practice_JavaScript/ReadIt.md

 # Video Tutorials
-[You need to be atleast at mid level phase]
+[You need to be atleast know the basics of JS to go through these]
 - [ ] Getting Started with JavaScript, v2 ✅
 - [ ] Deep JavaScript Foundations, v3 ✅
 - [ ] JavaScript: The Recent Parts ✅